-Alright kiddos, here we go.
-On our fifth and final post of this Email Marketing Strategy 101 series, we’re going to discuss tracking and testing, or as I like to call it, the kitchen sink.
+In this article, we’re going to discuss tracking and testing, or as I like to call it, email analytics.
 There’s not going to be a quiz at the end, but I hope for your sake you’ve been paying attention because you’re well on the way to becoming an email marketing maven.
-And mavens are so cool.

 First, let’s talk about tracking.
 Tracking your email marketing statistics is vital if you’re going to be sending emails.
 Sending emails without tracking results is like taking a test and never getting a grade back from your teacher.
 I’m going to tell you everything you need to be tracking and how to determine if your emails are performing well, then we’ll get into the fun part: testing.